ambagasdowa/pycmxml/README.md

   pycmxml --config
 ```

 # Todo

-> Build functions for print messages and hide them
+- Build functions for print messages and hide them
+- Poperly handle empty zip file when are in a loop